alexandruarmas/coding/blueprint.md

 ### How can I support you?

-I am spending my spare time building Web Skills for free because I want to help people get into web development.
-My motivation comes from people finding Web Skills useful, so if you like the project feel free to support me in any way you like!
-For example, you are more than welcome to become a [stargazer](https://github.com/alexandruarmas/coding/stargazers), share Web Skills with your friends and followers or create blog articles linking to Web Skills.
+I am spending my spare time building Coding Skills for free because I want to help people get into web development.
+My motivation comes from people finding Coding Skills useful, so if you like the project feel free to support me in any way you like!
+For example, you are more than welcome to become a [stargazer](https://github.com/alexandruarmas/coding/stargazers), share Coding Skills with your friends and followers or create blog articles linking to Coding Skills.
 If you want to, it will absolutely make my day if you [support me with a cup of coffee](https://www.buymeacoffee.com/alexandruarmas)! <3

 ### How can I get involved?